Justin Blalock: College career

 Blalock attended the University of Texas, where he played for coach Mack Brown's Texas Longhorns football team from 2002 to 2006.
 As a redshirt freshman in 2003, Blalock started all 13 games at right tackle and was named first-team Freshman All-America by the Football Writers Association of America and The Sporting News.
 He also started all 12 games his sophomore year at right tackle and was named first-team All-Big 12 by the Big 12 coaches and the Austin American-Statesman.

 Blalock again manned the right tackle position in 2004.
 He was chosen first-team All-Big 12 Conference by the league's coaches and the Austin American-Statesman, adding second-team accolades from The Associated Press, Dallas Morning News, Fort Worth Star-Telegram and San Antonio Express-News.
 He led an offensive line that cleared the way for Texas to rank second in the nation in rushing (299.2 ypg), seventh in total offense (464.4 ypg) and 12th in scoring (35.3 ppg).
 Texas' 3,590 rushing yards that season was the third-highest total in school history.

 As a junior in 2005, he again started all 13 games at right tackle and was named All-America by College Football News and a third-team All-America by The Associated Press.
 Also named first-team All-Big 12 by The Associated Press, Austin American-Statesman, Big 12 Coaches, Dallas Morning News, Fort Worth Star-Telegram and Kansas City Star.
 He was part of the NCAA National Championship Football team and contributed to the now legendary victory at The Rose Bowl in January 2006.

 As a senior during 2006 Blalock was voted team captain and continued to lead the Texas Longhorns in exemplary leadership and athletic consistency.
-He was a unanimous All-America All-America choice in 2006.
+He was a consensus All-America choice in 2006.

 On November 24, 2006, Blalock became the first Longhorn in school history to start 50 consecutive games.

 An excellent student, Blalock was a member of the UT Athletics Director's Honor Roll in fall 2004.
 He was also one of five finalists for the 2002 Watkins Award, which is presented to the nation's top African-American high school scholar-athlete.
 Blalock graduated from the University of Texas at Austin in December 2006 with his degree in youth and community studies and a minor in business.